NoriSte/reactjsday-2019-testing-course/book/why-testing.md

 - to allow ourselves to refactor the code without fear, A good-tested codebase could be refactored safely

-- to improve the quality of the code: a hard-to-be-tested code is a code smell
+- to improve the quality of the code: a hard-to-test code is a code smell of poor design

 - to get us working with a lower cognitive load, you can concentrate on what you are working on without thinking too much about everything surrounding it

+- to have an objective metric about the correctness of the behaviour of our software